Lindsay is a working actress and honors graduate of Texas Christian University with a Bachelor of Fine Arts degree in Theatre: Film/TV.

 Steve McQueen was known as the King of Cool.
 Rugged, unflappable, and unrelenting, McQueen was known for playing rebels with rough edges and adrenaline in their veins.
 Starting off as a TV cowboy on the show Wanted: Dead or Alive, Steve made the unlikely jump to film and quickly became one of the biggest movie stars in Hollywood and an enduring cultural icon.
 A professional level race car driver and motorcyclist, Steve was a force to be reckoned with both onscreen and off.
 In 1978, he was even inducted into the Off-Road Motorsports Hall of Fame for his career as an off-road racer.

-Keep in mind that I chose the order of these top 10 films by considering their importance in Steve’s overall career, as well as the size/importance of his role in them.
-I also took into account their overall popularity today as evidenced by their ratings on sites like IMDB and Rotten Tomatoes.
+I chose the order of these top 10 films by considering their importance in Steve’s overall career, as well as the size/importance of his role in them.
+I also took into account their overall popularity today as evidenced by their ratings on sites like IMDb and Rotten Tomatoes.
 Naturally, feel free to watch them in any order you like (this is merely a recommended top 10).
 You might watch them in the order listed here, chronologically (like I did), or in a way that corresponds with your own movie tastes.
-If you discover your favorite Steve McQueen film is missing, feel free to post a comment explaining why you would recommend it.

 Top 10 Steve McQueen Films